-Too many people?
 That doesn't make sense, does it?
-If you're facing a big army, you need a bigger army, don't you?
+If you're facing a big army, you need a bigger army, not a smaller one, don't you?
 Not if you have God on your side.

-God didn't send some troops home merely to streamline things.
+God didn't send the troops home merely to streamline things.
 The purpose wasn't efficiency.
 It was to get rid of self-sufficiency.

-Here were God's words to Gideon (2), "You have too many men for me to deliver Midian into their hands.
-In order that Israel may not boast against me that her own strength has saved her, announce now to the people, 'Anyone who trembles with fear may turn back and leave Mount Gilead.'"
+Here were God's words to Gideon (2, NIV), "You have too many men for me to deliver Midian into their hands.
+In order that Israel may not boast against me that her own strength has saved her, announce now to the people, 'Anyone who trembles with fear may turn back and leave Mount Gilead.""